haley-r/takehome-calculator-exercise/README.md

 ## Approach

-I chose to use React with functional components since it's been a while since I've coded a full stack app in React and I've never really worked with functional components.
-At the beginning of the project I thought this would be a great use case for WebSockets (which I've also been wanting to give a try) because I know they can be used for real-time unsolicited updates when there's new information.
+I chose to use React with functional components since it's been a while since I've coded a full stack app in React and I've never really explored using functional components in the same way I've used class components.
+At the beginning of the project I thought this would be a great use case for WebSockets (which I've also been wanting to give a try) because I know they can be used for real-time unsolicited updates when there's new information in lieu of constant requests to the database.
 I was looking at [this tutorial](https://www.pluralsight.com/guides/using-web-sockets-in-your-reactredux-app) that uses Redux with websockets, so I set up redux and sagas.

 However, the socket.io implementation felt more time consuming and complicated than the time I gave myself for this project, so I opted to send a GET request for history every second from the app.
 This doesn't feel ideal and is not technically an immediate update every time a user runs a calculation, but seems acceptable for the scope and use cases of this project, where no user needs the result of a calculation in order to run their own.